rust-lang-ru/book/nostarch/chapter13.md

 Doing so also lets us avoid having a mutable intermediate `results` vector.
 The functional programming style prefers to minimize the amount of mutable state to make code clearer.
-Removing the mutable state might enable a future enhancement to make searching happen in parallel, because we wouldn’t have to manage concurrent access to the `results` vector.
-Listing 13-22 shows this change:
+Removing the mutable state might enable a future enhancement to make searching happen in parallel because we wouldn’t have to manage concurrent access to the `results` vector.
+Listing 13-22 shows this change.

 src/lib.rs

 ```
-pub fn search<'a>(query: &str, содержимое: &'a str) -> Vec<&'a str> {
+pub fn search<'a>(query: &str, contents: &'a str) -> Vec<&'a str> {
     contents
         .lines()
         .filter(|line| line.contains(query))